pananton/busrpc-spec/busrpc.md

 **Call endpoint** is a message bus topic to which method calls are published by a caller.
 Format of the call endpoint is `<namespace>.<class>.<method>.<object-id>[.<observable-params>].<eof>`, where:
 * `<namespace>`, `<class>` and `<method>` are names of the namespace, class and method correspondingly
 * `<object-id>` is identifier of an object for which method is called, or a reserved word representing null value for static methods
-* optional `<observable-params>` is a subtopic, whose words represent values of the observable parameters
+* `<observable-params>` is a sequence of words representing values of the observable parameters (can be 0 or many)
 * `<eof>` is a special token which designates the end of endpoint

 **Result endpoint** is a message bus topic assigned to the `replyTo` parameter when method call is published.
 Format of the result endpoint is `<result-endpoint-prefix>.<call-endpoint>`, where:
-* `<result-endpoint-prefix>` is a bus-dependent subtopic, whose words usually provide information, necessary to demultiplex responses and bind them to the original requests (for example, in NATS specialization `<result-endpoint-prefix>` is defined as `_INBOX.<connection-id>.<request-id>`, where `<connection-id>` is a unique connection identifier and `<request-id>` is a request identifier, which is unique for the connection)
+* `<result-endpoint-prefix>` is a sequence of words, which provide information, necessary to demultiplex responses and bind them to the original requests (for example, in NATS specialization `<result-endpoint-prefix>` is defined as `_INBOX.<connection-id>.<request-id>`, where pair of connection and request identifiers uniquelly identifies request in the system)
 * `<call-endpoint>` is an exact copy of the call endpoint used for the request; it's components are used by the framework [test clients](README.md#clients) to effectively catch only necessary responses when observing the system message flow

 Note, that result endpoint is not defined for one-way methods.